 - Prescribing the wrong medication during pregnancy and labor

 These days pregnancies are planned months in advance with multiple backup options in case the baby arrives early or late.
 Doctors are also able to induce pregnancy to streamline the process even more.
 Even with a complicated delivery, an experienced doctor should be able to avoid complications that would lead to a birth injury.
-Nurses and doctors are trained to properly read ultrasounds, and other imaging technology which can help prevent birth injury by being aware of additional factors.
+Nurses and doctors are trained to properly read ultrasounds and other imaging technology which can help prevent birth injury by being aware of additional factors.

 Healthcare professionals should be constantly aware of the baby’s growth and position throughout the last trimester of the pregnancy when it is most important.
 Medical negligence can encompass a wide range of decisions including the doctor not performing the correct tests, not foreseeing birth defects or problems with a baby’s health, or not informing the parents of a condition which is called wrongful birth.

 If you have any suspicion that your doctor didn’t do something correctly during the birth, then it is important to track your child’s development and any symptoms that occur.
-Once you have some information, you should see a doctor immediately because some birth injuries can be treated to decrease the long term effects to the infant’s life.
+Once you have some information, you should see a doctor immediately because some birth injuries can be treated to decrease the long-term effects on the infant’s life.
 Cerebral Palsy is a well-known birth injury that results from the baby not getting enough oxygen during delivery.
 CP can mean a lifetime of health problems and disabilities that will last the child’s lifetime.
 Other injuries can include dislocated shoulders, emotional or cognitive impairment, and osteoarthritis, along with other medical issues.